 If you’re curious about any resources or seed varieties in your area, find and contact your local Ark of Taste Representative—see the list below!

-The Ark of Taste national committee mobilizes and vets regional Ark nominations, works with Slow Food International for publication, and encourages educational and professional promotion of biodiversity.
+The Ark of Taste regional committees mobilize and vet Ark nominations, work with Slow Food International for publication, and encourage educational and professional promotion of biodiversity.
 We are thankful for their expertise and enthusiasm!

 Email: AoT Southeast

 Dr. David S. Shields is the Carolina Distinguished Professor at the University of South Carolina and the Chairman of the Carolina Gold Rice Foundation.
 His scholarship explores three fields: early American literary culture, American performing arts photography and food studies.
 His history Southern Provisions: the Creation and Revival of a Cuisine (University of Chicago 2015), chronicles the emergence in the 1800s of a distinctive set of foodways along the southeastern coast of the United States.
 As Chair of the CGR Foundation, Shields provided the research enabling Glenn Roberts and Dr. Brian Ward to recover and put into commercial production classic southern ingredients, such as benne, sea island white flint corn, purple straw wheat, purple ribbon sugar cane, the Carolina African runner peanut and the Bradford watermelon.
 In autumn 2017 the University of Chicago Press will publish his collection of 175 biographical sketches, The Culinarians: Lives and Careers for the first Age of American Fine Dining.

 Since 2013 Dr. Shields has chaired Slow Foods Ark of Taste committee for the South.
 He is the sole author or editor of eleven books and he edited the scholarly journal Early American Literature for a decade.
 In 2016 he won the Southern Foodways Alliances Keeper of the Flame Award.